 I’ve always been a crafter, even at a young age.
 I remember thinking through my crayola color choices meticulously, even for a color book.
 As I got older, I never lost that passion.
+I have also always loved earrings and body jewelry – as soon as I turned 16, I was looking into local piercing places so I could get my ears pierced straight away!
+I have since gotten a helix piercing and even a labret piercing.
+So, when it comes to making art pieces, the most obvious choice to me was to make earrings.
 Though I’m a web/ User Experience designer by day, I still want to keep that creativity alive after my 9-5 job, so I started creating paper cut wall art and laser cut wood jewelry.
 But I kept creating and eventually I ran out of space in my apartment to store them!
 Several friends and coworkers have asked if I was making these art pieces to sell.
 That’s when I made the decision to opened an Etsy shop in 2013 as a creative outlet and also so I don’t start hoarding art pieces at my apartment!
 I wanted to share what motivates me and hopefully, it’ll motivate others to find inspiration in the little things.

 Which came first?
 The blog or the shop?